DataONEorg/d1_python/d1_test_utilities_python/d1_stress_tester/doc/source/tests.rst

 Member Node.
 Each science object has System Metadata with a number of randomly selected parameters.

-In addition to stress testing the `MNStorage.create()` API, this test also sets the server up for the other stress tests by creating test objects with a varied set of permissions for the subjects for which certificates have been generated.
+In addition to stress testing the `MNStorage.create()` API, this test sets the server up for the other stress tests by creating test objects with a varied set of permissions for the subjects for which certificates have been generated.